Instructions to Authors

 The title should be concise but informative.
 The arrangement of words is important for indexing purposes.
 A short running title should be provided.

-The abstract (approximately 100 words) should be a self-contained summary of the paper, presenting concisely the objectives of the work reported, methodology, results, and conclusions.
+The abstract written in English (approximately 100 words) should be a self-contained summary of the paper, presenting concisely the objectives of the work reported, methodology, results, and conclusions.
 Citations in the abstract should be avoided.
 The abstract should be followed by key words (max seven).
-The manuscript should include also a summary in English, German or Russian, and address(es), and e-mail address(es), and telephone numbers of the author(s).
+The manuscript should include also a summary in Russian, and address(es), and e-mail address(es), and telephone numbers of the author(s).

 The volume of the manuscript (incl. references, summaries, illustrations, and tables) is preferably no more than 25–30 double-spaced pages.